mumichae/mae-pipeline/mae_readme.md

 ## Mono-Allelic Expression Module

-Go to the MAE tab and click on the desired analysis group.
-The counting tab contains ...
+Go to the MAE tab and click on `Datasets.R`.
+Then, select the desired analysis group.
-The QC tab contains
+It contains a cascade plot with the number of allelic counts that passed the filter and were mono-allelically expressed, and the results table.

+Go to the QC tab and click on `Datasets.R`.
+Then, select the desired analysis group.
+It contains a histogram with the percentage of DNA - RNA variants, and tables containing the mismatches, if any.

-MAE is computed using a negative binomail test (Kremer, Bader, et al., Nat Commun, 2017)
+MAE is computed using a negative binomial test described in [Kremer et al, Nat Commun 2017](https://www.nature.com/articles/ncomms15824).